30 Simple Ways to Be Prepared for a Blizzard

 15. Be Ready To Hunker Down

 As the snow starts to fall and the winds start to pick up, it’s best to stay put and take shelter in your home or wherever you feel safe.
-If you’ve prepared properly, the home scene is probably the best place to hunker down.
+The home scene is probably the best place to hunker down if adequately prepared.
 It is all part of an overall plan.
 Start now rather than wait.
-August is actually a great month to assemble what you need for the winter months.
+August is a great month to assemble what you need for the winter months.

 16. Stay off the Roads

-Avoid getting out and driving on the roads, if you can, since you may not be aware of various hazards out there during a bad storm.
+Avoid getting out and driving on the roads, if you can, since you may not be aware of various hazards during a bad storm.
 Hand Warmers Are Awesome!

 17. Have a Vehicle Survival Kit

-If you’re trapped or stuck in the snow in your vehicle, try and stay calm while staying put.
+If you’re trapped or stuck in the snow in your vehicle, stay calm while staying put.
 Venturing out in the cold will only allow hypothermia to set in faster.

 18. Be Careful When Shoveling Snow

-Try not to use too much energy if you’re out shoveling snow or walking out in the snow.
+Avoid using too much energy when shoveling snow or walking out in the snow.
 Overexerting yourself can lead to a heart attack.

 19. Stay Warm and Be Cautious